 Tired of watching your little jock come home from practice and toss his gear on the floor?
 Get a large plastic clothes hamper, and make it a “sport” to toss in balls, mitts, skates, and so on.
 Duffle bags are another good option, especially for bats, golf clubs, and other oblong or bulky items.

 If you need even more storage space, hang a pegboard on a garage or basement wall.
-The modular Garage Grid system adjusts to hold a range of equipment, including bikes.
+A modular grid system adjusts to hold a range of equipment, including bikes.